esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 ### Polysemy

-At a closer inspection, however, there is also an interesting phenomenon visible: The words `fly` (for animals) and `bobcat` (for vehicles) are somewhat confused.
+At a closer inspection, however, there is also an interesting phenomenon visible: The words `crane` (for animals) and `bobcat` (for vehicles) are somewhat confused.
 They are represented closer to the vehicles and animals, respectively.
-The reason for this "confusion" is due to the fact that `fly` and `bobcat` are polysemous words, i.e., they have multiple meanings.
+The reason for this "confusion" is due to the fact that `crane` and `bobcat` are polysemous words, i.e., they have multiple meanings.
+A `cran`e is a large, tall machine used for moving heavy objects and a tall, long-legged, long-necked bird.
+A bobcat is both a wildcat with a short tail and spotted coat and an excavator used for digging.
 A vast majority of words, especially frequent ones, are polysemous, with each word taking on anywhere from two to a dozen different senses in many natural languages.
 We are able to disambiguate words based on the context in which they occur.
 Word2vec however is not able to do it.

-Note this problem in the word `crane`.
-A crane is a large, tall machine used for moving heavy objects and a tall, long-legged, long-necked bird.
-This word is categorised as animal, and it falls closer indeed to the animal realm.
-However it would have been better to represent it half-way through a vehicle and an animal, since it's also some sort of vehicle.
+The reason for this is that word2vec assigns a single vector to each word regardless of its multiple meanings.
+This means that all contexts in which a polysemous word appears contribute to a single representation, in which all meanings are blended together.

 ::::::::::::::::::::::::::::::::::::: keypoints